poshjosh/rate-limiter-web-core/README.md

 ## Ways and Means

-There are 2 ways to rate limit a web application:
+There are 2 ways to rate limit a web application (You could use both):

 ### 1. Use the `@Rate` and/or `@RateGroup` annotation